uw-dims/dims-swplan/docs/source/commercializationplan.rst

 components for customers to use in forming and operating trusted information sharing and security operations.
-Possible partnership between several of these companies is on the table, which could greatly accelerate continued development of capabilities produced under the DIMS contract.
+Possible partnership between several of these companies is on the table, which could greatly accelerate continued development of products resulting from the DIMS contract.

+..
+[MBLT13] Douglas Maughan, David Balenson, Ulf Lindqvist, and Zachary Tudor.
+Crossing the "Valley of Death": Transitioning Cybersecurity Research into Practice.
+IEEE Security & Privacy, 11(2):14–23, 2013.